zaiisao/Documentation/en/Video/image_enhancement_ios.md

 [self.agoraKit setBeautyEffectOptions:YES options:options];
 ```

+## Sample Code

+Agora provides an open source sample code that implements image enhancement.
+You can go to the [OpenLive-iOS Github Repo](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-iOS) to download it.

 ## Considerations
 This API method has return values.
 If the method call fails, the return value is < 0.